SeanMcP/seanmcp.com/articles/_remove-duplicates-from-object-array.md

 Since we're using our `temp` object to track all of the items that we have already encountered, we can check to see if each item's `name` exists as a key on `temp`.

-Note: We haven't written the logic to add items to `temp` yet, but I know that this is how I want my application to work.
+Note: We haven't written the logic to add items to `temp` yet, but we know that this is how we want the application to work.

 ```js/2
 for (let item of listWithDups) {